level2fast/millimeter-wave-radar-system/matlab/sim/README.md

 	<img src="../../docs/images/imagesc-tgt-usain-bolt.png"/>

 ### 7. CA-CFAR implementation
 Applying the 2d CA-CFAR on the RDM outputed from 2D FFT to filter out the noise.
-As, CFAR varies the detection threshold based on the vehicle surroundings.
+As, CFAR varies the detection threshold based on the targets surroundings.

 #### CA-CFAR algorithm:
 1. Determine the number of Training cells for each dimension.
 Similarly, pick the number of guard cells.